An unconventional bio. With no apologies to one and all.

 14: Sips toddy; wakes up shaken.

 15: Plays Shylock in The Merchant of Venice; girls love the villain.
-Heroes never take risks, do they?
+Heroes never take risks.

-16: Self-drives car, crashes it.
+16: Self-drives car, crashes it on a lamp post.
 Forgets to turn the steering back.
 Idiot.

 17: Changes school 4 times.